 When it comes to the recording process, analog gear will stay with us for a very long time.
 Even USB microphones have diaphragms and analog circuitry inside them, and there are a lot of beautiful sounding analog pieces of equipment, especially preamps, compressors and equalizers, that affect the signals traveling through them in interesting and beautiful ways.

 In my own studio, I mostly record vocals, and in rarer cases, acoustic or electric guitar and bass, and so I equipped it mainly to be great at recording one or two sources at a time.
-I own a few nice microphones and a really good channel-strip, the Portico 5015 from Rupert Neve Designs which takes care of 90% of what I do.
-I also have an affordable 8 channel preamp with 2 DI inputs for instruments, so theoretically, I could do a simpler recording of a drum set, but that has yet to happen.
+I own a few nice microphones and a really good channel-strip.
+The Portico 5015 from Rupert Neve Designs takes care of 90% of what I do.
+I also have an affordable 8 channel preamp with 2 DI inputs for instruments, so theoretically, I could do a simpler recording of an acoustic drum set, but that has yet to happen.

 Everything I discussed above is about the input signal chain though, and if you can afford it, I think that is definitely the best place to spend money on analog gear.
 When it comes to the actual recording medium however, it’s another story.